 Moisture rises in steel sheds.
 By sealing the internal and external base of your shed with something like Tec-7, you can limit the amount of moisture forming at the base of your shed.
 This tip works particularly well when there’s a damp-proof base in place and for some people, this may be enough.
-This is not a guaranteed method to entirely remove condensation, but it’s possibly the best cost-to-effective way to reduce it.
+This is not a guaranteed method to entirely remove condensation, but it’s probably got the best cost-to-success ratio.

-This one works, but it’s probably the least convenient and costly in the long term.
+This one works, but it’s probably the least convenient and mostly costly in the long term.

 Move your steel shed

 Alright, bear with me.
 If your shed is wedged into a position where the vents aren’t doing anything, physically moving your shed so that it gets the benefits of the air going through the vents might help.
-Obviously, this is a drastic enough step and would require a fair amount of man-power.
+Obviously, this is a drastic enough step and would require a fair amount of man-power and forward planning.
 It can be done and it might help, but the effort-to-reward ratio wouldn’t be huge.
 Instead of moving the shed, you could investigate adding more vents.